SeanROlszewski/DipsyFunkPP/README.md

 In addition to its convienience, DipsyFunk also has:

 * A standardized, clean, and consolidated interface.
 All of DipsyFunk's implementation is in a single header file.
 * No subclassing or type hierarchies.
-Simply use the `CallbackController` and `std::function` (or the included `typedefs`) classes to develop your algorithms and code.
+Simply use the `CallbackController` and `std::function` (or the included `typedef`) classes to develop your algorithms and code.
 Just code the difference equation and you're done!
 * Signal-rate and control-rate parameters are easily passed into the DSP logic from GUI components or other subroutines.
 Access them through the provided interface out of the box.
 * Type agnostic - take advantage of whatever bit-depth you choose as soon as you begin writing your DSP logic.
 Use any APIs custom numerical type as well.